Polymarket page showing odds for "Eternal Salvation in New Heavens and New Earth by 2037?"

 Every ideology promises its followers either a wonderful outcome or an evasion of a tragic one.
-Belief in an unlikely but transformative future vision is the most powerful motivating force for groups of people to work extremely hard.
+Belief in an improbable but transformative future vision is the most powerful motivating force for groups of people to work extremely hard.
 This belief both unifies and motivates its followers.
-In this essay, I argue that every effective ideology has such a belief at its core.
+In this essay, I argue that every compelling ideology has such a belief at its core.

 Even rational people, such as Pascal, can be attracted to this promise.
 They accept it by calculating that the wonderful outcomes even when multiplied by a tiny probability are still worthwhile to pursue.
-Accepting such a belief is called Pascal’s Mugging.
+Accepting such a belief is called Pascal’s Mugging—a term describing how we can be convinced to act on scenarios with infinite upside despite vanishingly small probabilities.

-Pascal’s Mugging is also an effective instrument for building ideological communities.
+This probabilistic trap becomes an effective instrument for building ideological communities.
 The outside world is likely to misunderstand or even ridicule people who believe in these unlikely visions.
-Otherwise the outside world would be pursuing such visions.
-The outer world is cold and misunderstanding.
+Otherwise mainstream society would be pursuing such scenarios.
+The outer world appears cold and unsympathetic.
 In contrast, the insiders provide emotional support.
 They understand your deepest and most meaningful belief.

 Frequently, such promises provide tantalising rewards and an eternity to enjoy them.
 Reward’s recipients would be proven right in the grand history of time.